The State of Shopify in 2023: 30+ New Statistics

 In 2006, two Canadians decided to open an online snowboarding store.
 When they were disappointed by the current eCommerce landscape, they took matters into their own hands – eventually launching Shopify.

 Today, Shopify is worth billions of dollars and powers millions of online stores.
 Here are the current numbers behind Shopify’s success.

-Shopify is worth over $40 billion (CompaniesMarketCap)
+Shopify is now worth more than $85 billion (CompaniesMarketCap)